Diving with Manta Rays

 Distinguishing Features

 Mantas vary in colour from black, grey-blue, to red-brown on the upper surface of their cartilage body, sometimes with white shoulder patches and blotches, and almost pure white on the lower surface of their pectoral fins and body disc.
-Their body patterns show individual variation and helps identify individuals.
+Their body patterns show individual variation and helps identify individuals, as well as species.

-Although it's difficult not to recognise an adult manta ray, juveniles are similar to mobula rays (of which there are 9 species) that grow to 3 metres and share paddle-shaped cephalic lobes and gracefully curved pectoral wings.
-Mantas are now thought to be a single species, and mobulas are most readily distinguished by the position of the mouth - mantas have terminal mouths (located at the front of the head), whilst mobulas have sub-terminal mouths (located underneath the head, similar to many sharks).
+Although it's difficult not to recognise an adult manta ray, juveniles can be similar in appearance to mobula rays (of which there are 9 species) that grow to 3 metres and share cephalic lobes and gracefully curved pectoral wings.
+However, mobulas don't have paddle shaped lobes, they have shorter pointed ones which look a little like horns, earning them the common name 'devil rays'.
+Mobula rays can also be distinguished by the position of the mouth - mobulas have sub-terminal mouths (located underneath the head, similar to many sharks), whilst mantas have terminal mouths (located at the front of the head).

 Behaviour

 When approached rapidly or grasped, they roll onto their backs, dive, or swim away rapidly, righting themselves only when some distance away.
-Entering the water carefully so as to not scare manta rays away will greatly increase the enjoyment of your encounter and protect the manta rays from injury.
+Entering the water carefully so as to not scare them away will greatly increase the enjoyment of your encounter and protect them from injury.
 Hovering and staying still will eventually allow the manta ray to approach you.
 It's best to position yourself a long the bottom or near a cleaning station to observe them close up.

-Flash photography and video doesn't seem to bother the manta ray, but do not disturb them if they are engage in feeding, cleaning or mating.
+Flash photography and video doesn't seem to bother them, but do not disturb them if they are engage in feeding, cleaning or mating.
 Direct eye contact is considered a friendly connection, which they also seem to enjoy.
-Remember to never ride a manta ray, event though it may appear as if they present themselves for a ride.
+Remember to never ride on one, even though it may appear as if they present themselves for a ride.

 Feeding Habits